tscode/StructPack.jl/README.md

 So why does StructPack.jl deserve to exist?

 In previous projects, I often found myself in situations where I wanted to permanantly, reliably and efficiently store custom julia structs that contained binary data.
-When something about my structs would change, I desired a transparent mechanism to implement backward compatability.
+When something about my structs would change, I wanted a transparent mechanism to implement backward compatability.
-I wanted enough flexibility to reconstruct a value based on abstract type information only, in a controlled way.
+I also wanted enough flexibility to reconstruct a value based on abstract type information only, in a controlled way.
-At the same time, loading should not be able to execute arbitrary code, since I would not always trust the source blindly.
+Loading this value should not be able to execute arbitrary code, since I would not always trust the source blindly.

 Oh, and the interface should be straightforward.
 And the code base should be transparent and avoid complexities, as far as possible.
 Ideally, it should also